 - Damaged equipment

 - Oil, grease or other similar substances on the deck

 - A failure to provide employees with the correct equipment for the tasks they are asked to handle

 - Improper training or a lack of training of the crew

 - Assault by a co-worker

 - Negligence by any of the claiming seaman’s co-workers

 Furthermore, if an employer loses their life due to the employer’s disregard for safety, then a family can recover under the Death on High Seas Act.

-The Houston based lawyers at Williams Hart know the intricacies of maritime law and may be able to help you or your family member that has been injured while on a vessel, ship, barge, or boat.
-When it comes to protecting injured employees on Texas water and applying the Jones Act, Williams Hart is determined to hold negligent parties accountable for their actions.
-There is no fee for an initial case evaluation and absolutely no costs until you receive payment, so contact Williams Hart today.
+The Houston based lawyers at Williams Hart & Boundas know the intricacies of maritime law and may be able to help you or your family member that has been injured while on a vessel, ship, barge, or boat.
+When it comes to protecting injured employees on Texas water and applying the Jones Act, Williams Hart & Boundas is determined to hold negligent parties accountable for their actions.
+There is no fee for an initial case evaluation and absolutely no costs until you receive payment, so contact Williams Hart & Boundas today.